brunobat/quarkus-observability-demo/quarkus-observability-demo-full/README.md

 kubectl apply -f quarkus-observability-demo-full-legume/target/kubernetes/kubernetes.yml kubectl apply -f quarkus-observability-demo-full-superhero/target/kubernetes/kubernetes.yml
 ```
-The route in Openshift (work as an ingress in vanila Kubernetes), modify the "host" of the route in the `*-route.yaml` files to the url of your service, for example: `legume.apps-crc.testing`.
+The route in Openshift works as an ingress in vanilla Kubernetes, modify the "host" of the route in the `src/main/openshift/*-route.yaml` files to the url of your service, for example: `legume.apps-crc.testing`.

 Make sure you have a wildcard DNS entry for the services domain pointing to the cluster ingress router or add entries on your local hosts file.
 ```